Tracking the Tropics: PTC 3 makes landfall tonight on Louisiana with heavy rain for Alabama this weekend

+1 PM Update: Potential Tropical Cyclone 3’s circulation is getting better defined, and it is a little stronger.
+The NHC is saying the sustained winds are up to 45 mph, but it is not a tropical system yet.
+The wind shear is pushing all the thunderstorms well to the east of the center of circulation.

-Potential Tropical Cyclone 3 remains shear and a mess in the Gulf of Mexico.
-It will continue to battle the wind shear and become a lopsided system as it moves to the north today/tonight.
+PTC 3 will continue to battle the wind shear and become a lopsided system as it moves to the north today/tonight.
 It is forecast to become a subtropical/tropical storm later today or tonight before it makes landfall on Louisiana.
 Then it will weaken once inland as it turns to the northeast.
 Expect plenty of heavy rain with this system.
 The coast could see 6-10″ and in land areas around Birmingham will have 3-5″+.
 We will need to watch out for flash flooding issues all weekend with quickly rising streams, creeks and rivers.
 The rain will gradually come to an end on Sunday across central Alabama.

 Today: We will have one more day of sunshine before we have to deal with some heavy rain from Potential Tropical Cyclone 3 (PTC 3) in the Gulf of Mexico.
 Today, will become partly cloudy, hot and more humid as the area of high pressure north of Alabama moves to the U.S. East Coast.
 Southerly winds will help to make it more humid.
 High temperatures will be in the lower 90s and the heat index will be in the mid 90s.